 New users of Smooth-On rubbers, plastics, foams, pigments, powders and other materials understandably expect that, when they order a product, the containers they receive will be full.
 Sometimes that is the case, and sometimes not.
 It depends on the material you are buying and, more specifically, the density of a particular material.

-Our rubbers, plastics and foams are dispensed into the above containers by weight.
+Smooth-On rubbers, plastics and foams are dispensed into pints, gallons, 5 gallons and other containers by weight.
+It is the only way to ensure accuracy and consistency.
 Depending on the density of the material that you buy, the volume of the material in theses containers may be less or more.
-For example, a gallon unit of Vytaflex 20 urethane mold rubber contains 16 lbs. of liquid in both sides (A + B) and is 7/8 full by volume.
+For example, a gallon unit of VytaFlex™ 20 urethane mold rubber contains 16 lbs. of liquid in both parts (A + B) and is 7/8 full by volume.
 A gallon unit of Brush-On 40 contains 18 lbs. of material – liquid in the Part A side and a heavy paste in the Part B side.
 Due to the density of the paste material, the Part B will only fill a gallon bucket ½ full volumetrically.

-Don't estimate the amount of material needed for your application by volume.
+Pro Tip: Don't guess at the amount of material needed for your application by volume.
 Correlating the cubic inch per pound yield of the material with the cubic inches of your original (and possibly your mold box) is a more accurate determination for your material requirement.